Evaluating Language Models for Generating and Judging Programming Feedback: Discussion

 \paragraph{Limitations.} Our work has limitations.
-Our prompts will affect the results and more specific prompts (or different prompting strategies) might influence model performance.
+The prompts we used likely influenced the results, and more specific prompts or alternative prompting strategies (which we did not explicitly compare) could impact model performance.
 Also, we only considered introductory programming assignments written in Python and not other programming languages.
-Moreover, we only considered two types of feedback, but other types exist.
-Our selection of language models, although considered the recent state-of-the-art, does not exhaust all possible alternatives to popular models.
-Our labelling process is also not perfect, as we only used two raters, which resulted in a moderate inter-rater reliability (0.49), and our grading criteria did not use actual students (the intended audience) to rate the clarity of the outputs.
+Moreover, we only considered two types of feedback, but other types such as hints, (with potentially more pedagogical benefits) exist.
+Our selection of language models, although considered the recent state-of-the-art at the time of writing, does not exhaust all possible alternatives to popular models.
+Our labelling process is also not perfect, as we only used two raters, which resulted in a moderate inter-rater reliability score (0.54), and our grading criteria did not use actual students (the intended audience) to rate the clarity of the outputs.
 Additionally, for judging feedback, we could have used judge language models which are specifically designed for evaluation, but we used generic language models instead.
-Importantly, due to limitations of the EasyLLM library, the Phi-3-mini results were aggregated on a subset of the feedback (370 feedback instead of 399), which limits the interpretation of that specific model's judging performance.
+Finally, our report lacks a discussion (and examples) of the specific type of issues encountered when generating and judging feedback.